dojo/docs/dojox/form/manager/_NodeMixin.rst

 Introduction
 ============

 This class defines low-level primitives for form nodes.
-It is complimentary to and should be used together with `dojox.form.manager._Mixin <dojox/form/manager/_Mixin>`_.
+It is complimentary to and should be used together with :ref:`dojox.form.manager._Mixin <dojox/form/manager/_Mixin>`.

 On startup this mixin inspects its body and registers all found form nodes (``<input>``, ``<select>``, ``<textarea>``, ``<button>``) unless they are part of some form widget.